What is a compendium?

 Current park compendiums can be found on the current compendiums webpage.

 The proposed changes can be viewed during the comment period.
-If it is during that period, there is an active link on the proposed compendiums webpage.
+Information on how to view and comment is available on the proposed compendium webpage.

 The National Park Service is committed to making all practicable efforts to make the park compendiums accessible and usable by all individuals.
 If you require assistance please call 907-644-3510.